ORNL/AdditiveFOAM/reference/solver-controls.md

 AdditiveFOAM solves velocity and pressure with OpenFOAM's PIMPLE algorithm when `nOuterCorrectors` is positive.
 Each outer correction solves the momentum equation for `U`, applies the configured pressure corrections to `p_rgh`, and updates the velocity–pressure coupling.

 {: .custom }
 Set `nOuterCorrectors 0` for a thermal-only simulation.
 Set `nOuterCorrectors` to `1` or greater to enable fluid flow through the PIMPLE momentum–pressure loop.
-Before any cell contains liquid, AdditiveFOAM skips that loop because the velocity is constrained to zero in fully solid material.
+If there is no liquid in the domain, AdditiveFOAM skips that loop because the velocity is constrained to zero in fully solid material.

 A thermal-only configuration is